Aggregate-Intellect/sherpa/README.md

 [Mingkai Deng](https://www.linkedin.com/in/mingkaideng/) (PhD Student @ CMU)

 Mingkai Deng is a PhD student at Carnegie Mellon University working at the intersection of machine learning, computer vision, and natural language processing.
 Prior to that, he was a data scientist who led award-winning projects and built analytics products that serve multiple Fortune 500 clients.

 ---

-## Generative AI: Ethics and Accessibility

-Generative AI has made impressive advances in creating music, art, and even virtual worlds that were once thought to be exclusively the domain of human creators.
-However, with such power comes great responsibility, and we must be mindful of the ethical implications of our creations.
-In this session, we will explore the intersection of generative AI, ethics, and accessibility.
-We will examine ethical considerations related to bias, transparency, and ownership, as well as the challenges of making generative AI accessible to individuals with disabilities and those from underrepresented communities.

-[Noelle Russell](https://www.linkedin.com/in/noelleai/) (Global AI Solutions Lead @ Accenture)

-Noelle Silver Russell is a multi-award-winning technologist and entrepreneur who specializes in advising companies on emerging technology, generative AI and LLMs.
-She is the Global AI Solutions Lead as well as the Global Industry Lead for Generative AI at Accenture.
-She has led teams at NPR, Microsoft, IBM, and Amazon Alexa, and is a consistent champion for AI literacy and the ethical use of AI based on her work building some of the largest AI models in the world.
-She is the founder of AI Leadership Institute and she was recently awarded the Microsoft Most Valuable Professional award for Artificial Intelligence as well as VentureBeat’s Women in AI Responsibility and Ethics award.

----